 Kief can be introduced into a meal or edible.
-Because of its subtle aroma, kief doesn't alter the taste of a recipe or edible.
-Before adding it into an oil or butter like cannabutter, kief must be decarboxylated.
-This can be done in an oven or while cooking at low temperatures.
+Because of its subtle aroma, kief doesn’t alter the taste of a recipe or edible.
+Before adding it into an oil or making a cannabutter, you must decarboxylate your kief.
+An oven can do this while cooking at low temperatures.

 Coffee or Tea